 Since each person's head and torso are different, the creation of highly convincing binaural sounds requires the convolution of digital sounds with the pair of HRIRs estimated from each individual listener.
-However, the "individual" determination of the HRIR pairs corresponding to varied positions around a specific subject requires the use of specialized and expensive equipment and the involvement of trained personnel, which makes it unaffordable to most users of spatial audio systems.
-Instead, many applications of spatial audio systems make use of "generic" HRIR pairs obtained from a mannequin of "average anatomical dimensions" (e.g., MIT's measurements of a KEMAR Dummy-Head Microphone) or using a limited number of subjects to represent the general population (e.g., the CIPIC Database).
-This type of "generic" HRIRs provides an approximate sense of source locations in many users, but does not have as high spatialization fidelity as individual HRIRs [1].
+However, the of the "individual" HRIR determination pairs corresponding to varied positions around a specific subject requires the use of specialized and expensive equipment and the involvement of trained personnel, which makes it unaffordable to most users of 3D sound systems.
+Instead, many applications of spatial audio systems make use of "generic" HRIR pairs obtained from a mannequin of "average anatomical dimensions" (e.g., MIT's measurements of a KEMAR Dummy-Head Microphone) or using a limited number of subjects to represent the general population (e.g., the CIPIC Database [1]).
+This type of "generic" HRIRs provides an approximate sense of source locations in many users, but does not have as high spatialization fidelity as individual HRIRs [2].